arturhostiuk99/DevOps-Cisco-TeamA/1-python-bash/3-task/README.txt

-All configurations in Config.txt file.
-First line is path
+First is path
-The Second line is file extension
+The Second line is extension